marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 configured static routes.

-Additionally, BGP speakers SHOULD rewrite any ORIGIN attribute value to 0 (IGP) if it contains any other value.
+Additionally, BGP speakers SHOULD rewrite any ORIGIN attribute value to 0 (IGP) if it contains any other value, even a valid one, before processing the path attributes any further.

-If explicitly configured by a network operator to do so, BGP speakers MAY also advertise BGP UPDATE messages without the ORIGIN attribute at all.
+If explicitly configured by a network operator to do so, BGP speakers MAY also advertise BGP UPDATE messages without including the ORIGIN attribute at all.

 Per the above specification, this document updates {{Section 4.3 of -bgp}}
 by deprecating ORIGIN attribute values 1 (EGP) and 2 (INCOMPLETE), and